OkapiLib/OkapiLib/docs/tutorials/walkthrough/chassisControllerBuilder.md

 ## Configuring your sensors

 If you do not use the motors' built-in encoders (e.g., you might use ADI encoders), then you will need to pass those in as well.

-### Encoders:
+These sensor will not affect the [ChassisControllerIntegrated](@ref okapi::ChassisControllerIntegrated) controls because it uses the integrated control (and therefore, the encoders built-in to the motors).

 ```cpp
 ChassisControllerBuilder()